 Bind the services to the app.
 For more information about services, see the Services Overview topic.

 (Optional) Configure the app with the service URL and credentials, if needed.
-For more information, see the specific documentation for your app framework, such as:
+For more information, see Configuring Service Connections.

 When you push an app that is already running, PAS stops all existing instances of that app.
 Users who try to access the app get a “404 Not Found” message while